General Fernández Oro: History

 Estación Cultural Lucinda Larrosa Museum is an exhibition center in General Fernández Oro.
-First conceived as a museum of natural science and regional history, nowadays features periodical artistic exhibitions that revisits the history of the Patagonia.
+First conceived as a museum of natural science and regional history, nowadays features periodical artistic exhibitions that revisits the history of Patagonia.

 Economy

 The city's main economic activity is fruticulture.
 Among the fruits produced are pip fruits, such as apples and pears, and stone fruits, such as peaches and plums.
 However, other harvests, such as hop, contribute to the city's economy.

 Touristic attractions

 One of the main touristic attractions is Estación Cultural Lucinda Larrosa Museum.
 This museum is considered one of the most important museums in the province of Río Negro, mainly due to its important collection of agricultural machinery, which is part of the productive circuit of the region of Alto Valle.
 It is located at kilometre 1181 of provincial route N°65.
 This museum's name comes from the name of the wife of the city's founder, Lucinda Gómez Larrosa, who died in Buenos Aires in 1910, and from the fact that its building is the former General Fernández Oro Railway Station, of the General Roca Railway.